Podlite - a lightweight markup language

 Mistake marking

-It possible strikethrough words using the code O<>, where 'O' stands for "Overstrike."
-This is a way to indicate that certain words are a mistake and should not be included in the document.
+The code O<> can be used for strikethrough text, where 'O' stands for "Overstrike."
+This indicates that certain words are a mistake and should not be included in the document.

 O<The sky is green.> Our planet's sky is usually blue.